 In order to use the wired ethernet your equipment needs to be registered with Department IT staff as per the instructions below.
-In order to use the wireless ethernet you can follow the Eduroam/OWL configuration
+In order to use the wireless ethernet you can connect to eduroam which is the university wifi service.

 - You must agree to the Terms and Conditions of the University Computing Services (which you do when you sign-up for your SSO e-mail account)